 Fake: No defect ventilators supplied by Centre to Delhi’s Lok Nayak hospital

 New Delhi, July 01: Every day we come across various coronavirus related information through social media posts or WhatsApp forwards.
-Sadly, a chunck of it turns out to be misleading information which does nothing but add on to the panic among people.
+Sadly, a chunk of it turns out to be misleading information which does nothing but add on to the panic among people.
 However, an article in Indian Express claims that the ventilators provided by the Govt of India to Delhi's LNJP Hospital don't have the BiPAP mode.

 Lok Nayak Hospital, the city's biggest Covid-only facility, has alleged that the 175 ventilators that it received from the Centre lack an important mode, The Indian Express had reported on Wednesday.